andycroll/andycroll.com/_posts/2022/2022-01-24-enqueue-jobs-quickly-with-sidekiq-bulk.md

 #### Recommendation

 If you're using Sidekiq in production you should buy a license for the Pro version.
-The [extra reliability](https://github.com/mperham/sidekiq/wiki/Reliability#using-super_fetch) so that jobs are not “lost” due to crashes is enough of a reason when in a production environment, but there are other additional features including job deletion (by job id and kind of job) and web dashboard enhancements.
+The [extra reliability](https://github.com/mperham/sidekiq/wiki/Reliability#using-super_fetch) so that jobs are not “lost” due to crashes is enough of a reason, but there are other additional features including job deletion (by job id and kind of job) and web dashboard enhancements.

 #### Disclamer